Jimi-Chhatrala/website-visit-and-view-counter/README.md

 - JavaScript - (fetch data, browser storage and display in webpage)
 - Node.js (Server)
 - Express.js (Logic)
-- JSON File (To store views and visits data)
+- MongoDB (To store views and visits data)

 See Live on [Page View and Visit Counter]()